intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/develop.md

 pytest test/bigdl/orca/learn/ray/pytorch/test_estimator_pyspark_backend.py
 ```

 Note that this approach will only work temporarily for terminal this time.
-Achieving long-term support you can append environment variables mantually into your linux terminal shell script like `~/.bashrc`.

 ### **2. Scala**